ninanrh/PUI2017_dcr346/HW4_dcr346/HW4.2_dcr346_NHST.md

 FBB:

 Chi-Squared: IV several physical and psychological health tests SCOREs (the test is not the variable, the test score is a variable)

+ALSO: correlation null is generally just that there is no correlation

 otherwise good! although the instructions were to place the table in README